Canada Goose (NYSE:GOOS) Updates Q1 2023 Earnings Guidance

-Canada Goose (NYSE:GOOS – Get Rating) updated its first quarter 2023 earnings guidance on Thursday.
+Canada Goose (NYSE:GOOS – Get Rating) issued an update on its first quarter 2023 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of -$0.51–$0.47 for the period, compared to the consensus earnings per share estimate of -$0.38.
 The company issued revenue guidance of $47.35 million-$51.30 million, compared to the consensus revenue estimate of $51.88 million.Canada Goose also updated its FY 2023 guidance to $1.26-$1.50 EPS.

-Canada Goose (NYSE:GOOS – Get Rating) last announced its quarterly earnings data on Thursday, May 19th.
+Canada Goose (NYSE:GOOS – Get Rating) last released its quarterly earnings results on Thursday, May 19th.
 The company reported $0.04 earnings per share for the quarter, beating analysts’ consensus estimates of $0.02 by $0.02.
-The business had revenue of $223.10 million for the quarter, compared to analyst estimates of $223.46 million.
-Canada Goose had a return on equity of 22.73% and a net margin of 9.74%.
-The company’s revenue was up 6.8% on a year-over-year basis.
-During the same period in the prior year, the company earned $0.01 earnings per share.
-On average, research analysts expect that Canada Goose will post 0.85 earnings per share for the current fiscal year.
+Canada Goose had a net margin of 8.52% and a return on equity of 24.35%.
+The business had revenue of $223.10 million for the quarter, compared to analysts’ expectations of $223.46 million.
+During the same period last year, the business earned $0.01 EPS.
+The company’s revenue was up 6.8% compared to the same quarter last year.
+Equities research analysts forecast that Canada Goose will post 1.34 earnings per share for the current fiscal year.

-A number of large investors have recently added to or reduced their stakes in GOOS.
-BNP Paribas Arbitrage SA lifted its holdings in Canada Goose by 21.1% during the 1st quarter.
-BNP Paribas Arbitrage SA now owns 50,910 shares of the company’s stock worth $1,340,000 after buying an additional 8,879 shares during the last quarter.
-River & Mercantile Asset Management LLP lifted its holdings in Canada Goose by 27.1% during the 1st quarter.
-River & Mercantile Asset Management LLP now owns 84,467 shares of the company’s stock worth $2,223,000 after buying an additional 17,990 shares during the last quarter.
-Goldman Sachs Group Inc. lifted its holdings in Canada Goose by 794.2% during the 1st quarter.
-Goldman Sachs Group Inc. now owns 819,179 shares of the company’s stock worth $21,569,000 after buying an additional 727,566 shares during the last quarter.
-PDT Partners LLC lifted its holdings in Canada Goose by 5.0% during the 1st quarter.
-PDT Partners LLC now owns 95,875 shares of the company’s stock worth $2,524,000 after buying an additional 4,575 shares during the last quarter.
-Finally, State Street Corp lifted its holdings in Canada Goose by 8.1% during the 1st quarter.
-State Street Corp now owns 34,360 shares of the company’s stock worth $905,000 after buying an additional 2,574 shares during the last quarter.
-Hedge funds and other institutional investors own 42.99% of the company’s stock.
+Large investors have recently bought and sold shares of the company.
+Hsbc Holdings PLC increased its holdings in shares of Canada Goose by 109.9% during the 1st quarter.
+Hsbc Holdings PLC now owns 64,509 shares of the company’s stock valued at $1,738,000 after purchasing an additional 33,781 shares in the last quarter.
+BNP Paribas Arbitrage SA increased its holdings in Canada Goose by 21.1% in the 1st quarter.
+BNP Paribas Arbitrage SA now owns 50,910 shares of the company’s stock worth $1,340,000 after acquiring an additional 8,879 shares in the last quarter.
+State Street Corp increased its holdings in Canada Goose by 5.9% in the 4th quarter.
+State Street Corp now owns 31,786 shares of the company’s stock worth $1,178,000 after acquiring an additional 1,770 shares in the last quarter.
+Wells Fargo & Company MN increased its holdings in Canada Goose by 58.5% in the 2nd quarter.
+Wells Fargo & Company MN now owns 25,936 shares of the company’s stock worth $1,134,000 after acquiring an additional 9,577 shares in the last quarter.
+Finally, Engineers Gate Manager LP increased its holdings in Canada Goose by 48.8% in the 1st quarter.
+Engineers Gate Manager LP now owns 42,518 shares of the company’s stock worth $1,119,000 after acquiring an additional 13,948 shares in the last quarter.
+42.99% of the stock is owned by hedge funds and other institutional investors.

 Canada Goose Company Profile (Get Rating)